theme-next/theme-next.org/source/docs/getting-started/index.md

 #categories: English
 #lang: en
 ---
-<p>{% exturl Hexo https://hexo.io %} is a fast and powerful static blog generating framework, it's based on {% exturl Node.js https://nodejs.org %}.
-By using Hexo you can write articles easily with Markdown, and besides the grammer of Markdown, you can also use {% exturl tag plugins https://hexo.io/docs/tag-plugins.html %} provided by Hexo to insert special formated content simply.
+<p>[Hexo](https://hexo.io) is a fast and powerful static blog generating framework, it's based on [Node.js](https://nodejs.org).
+By using Hexo you can write articles easily with Markdown, and besides the grammer of Markdown, you can also use [tag plugins](https://hexo.io/docs/tag-plugins.html) provided by Hexo to insert special formated content simply.
 In this page we assume you have installed Hexo and created a site with it.</p>

 {% note info %}
-You can visit {% exturl Hexo Docs https://hexo.io/docs/index.html %} to see how to install Hexo.
+You can visit [Hexo Docs](https://hexo.io/docs/index.html) to see how to install Hexo.
 {% endnote %}

 ### Documentation Variables